dennislee22/dennislee22.github.io/docs/cdppvc/baseconfig.md

     ![](../../assets/images/cdpbase/rangersetting3.png)

-4. The output should be successful as shown below.
+4. The outcome should be successful as shown below.

     ![](../../assets/images/cdpbase/rangersetting4.png)